Tommy Lasorda, Hall of Fame baseball manager, dead at 93

 Dodgers officials released statements on his passing.

 Lasorda played in the big leagues from 1954 to 1956 with the Brooklyn Dodgers and Kansas City Athletics.
-He became the Los Angeles Dodgers’ third-base coach in 1973 and was expected to be the next manager for the team once Walter Alston stepped down.
+He became the Los Angeles Dodgers third-base coach in 1973 and was expected to be the next manager for the team once Walter Alston stepped down.

 The prediction was correct.